 In this Special Report:

 Flip through the pages of your favorite fashion magazine or check out a beauty blog, and you're likely to get a ton of advice.
-Surprisingly, there is a lot of it is either inaccurate or just plain wrong!
+Surprisingly, a lot of it is inaccurate!
 Ever had someone say that dry skin can be fixed just by drinking more water, or that tingling skin means a product is working?
 Read on to learn the truth behind these and more myths - and learn what really works!

 Fact: No skin-care products can work like Botox or dermal fillers because the ingredients cannot reach their targeted areas.

 There is absolutely no research showing that any skin-care product can even remotely work in any manner like Botox or like dermal fillers (such as Restylane or Aretcoll) or like laser resurfacing.
 Regardless of the ingredients or the claims for skin-care products, it just isn't possible.
 Even Botox can't work like Botox if you apply it topically rather than injecting it into facial muscles.
 Nor can dermal fillers plump up wrinkles when applied topically rather than being injected.
 When administered by professionals, Botox and dermal injections almost immediately make wrinkles in the treated area disappear.
 Believing that skin-care products can do the same is a complete waste of money.
 There has never been a single skin-care product that has ever put a plastic surgeon or cosmetic dermatologist out of business!